-I have already participated in the Jewish Identity Fellowship or the Jewish Learning Fellowship previously.
-Is this for me?
+I have already participated in the Jewish Learning Fellowship previously.
+What are my options?

-We encourage students who participated in the Jewish Identity Fellowship or Jewish Learning Fellowship to apply to be JLF interns!
+- We encourage students who participated in the Life’s Big Questions to apply to be a JLF intern!
+This is a chance for more learning and to take on a leadership role.
 Read the job description here.

 This all sounds great.
 Where do I sign up?